certtools/intelmq/docs/Bots.md

 The dictionary in the first level holds sections, here called `Spamhaus Cert` to group the rulessets and for easier navigation.
 It holds another dictionary of rules, consisting of *conditions* and *actions*.
 The first matching rule is used.
 Conditions and actions are again dictionaries holding the field names of harmonization and have regex-expressions to existing values (condition) or new values (action).
 The rule conditions are merged with the default condition and the default action is applied if no rule matches.

+The default rule/action list may not exist.
+If the value is an empty string, the bot checks if the field does not exist.
+This is useful to apply default values for empty fields.

 #### Examples

 We have an event with `feed.name = Spamhaus Cert` and `malware.name = confickerab`.
 The expert loops over all sections in the file and enters section `Spamhaus Cert`.
 First, the default condition is checked, it matches!
 Ok, going on.
 Otherwise the expert would have continued to the next section.
 Now, iteration through the rules, the first is rule `conficker`.
 We combine the conditions of this rule with the default conditions, and both rules match!
 So we can apply the action, here `classification.identifier` is set to `conficker`, the trivial name.